Milenta/SaucedemoAutomationCypress/README.md

 4. Install dependencies with command : npm ci
 5. Custom commans for running all tests are :

-- to run all tests in headless mode in Chrome browser #f03c15 "npm run cy:runChrome"
+- to run all tests in headless mode in Chrome browser $${\color{red}Red}$$ "npm run cy:runChrome"
-- to run all tests in headless mode in Fire Fox browser + "npm run cy:runFireFox"
+- to run all tests in headless mode in Fire Fox browser "npm run cy:runFireFox"